miklevin/MikeLev.in/_posts/2025-01-11-refactoring-ai-assisted-code.md

 ---

-## The Pipulate Way: A Manifesto for Minimalist Development
+## The Pipulate Way: A Blueprint for Minimalist Development

-Pipulate, StarterFlow, ExampleFlow – these aren't just code snippets; they're a manifesto.
+Pipulate, StarterFlow, ExampleFlow – these aren't just code snippets; they're a blueprint.
 They're a declaration of independence from the tyranny of over-engineered frameworks and bloated dependencies.
 They're a testament to the power of simplicity, clarity, and human-readable code.

 The beauty of this approach is that it's *learnable*.
 You can look at the code, understand it, and modify it without needing a PhD in computer science.
 It's accessible, approachable, and inviting.
 It's the kind of code that encourages tinkering, experimentation, and play.